- May 30, 2017

 In this article, we’ll introduce you to what cPanel is and what it does.
 By the end, you’ll know why this software is so popular among web hosting providers (and why you should care).
 Let’s get started!

-An Introduction to cPanel (And Why It’s So Popular)
+What Is cPanel (And Why It’s So Popular)

 cPanel is a control panel application that can be installed on any server.
 To put it simply, it enables you to execute all the actions on a server you might need to, using a simple interface instead of a command line.